Sacred Heart Church, St Kilda

+The church, church hall, and presbytery were all listed on the Victorian Heritage Register on 19 November 1998.

 Location

 The church is in a prominent location, situated at the centre of St Kilda.
 It is on the northeast of the well known Luna Park, a historic amusement park, and the Palais Theatre.
 Directly north of the church, is the public heart of Melbourne, Albert Park, which has been the home of Australian Grand Prix since 1996.

 History

 In the 1880s, the number of people attending St Mary's kept increasing.
 In order to host them, land was bought and planned for a new Roman Catholic church on Grey Street, St Kilda.
 The foundation stone was laid the same year the land was bought, on 13 July 1884 by Archbishop Goold and the church was dedicated on 7 December 1884.
 Reverend William Henry Quick who came to Melbourne in 1872, was the first priest for the church.
 He was born in England and educated in Spain.
 Father William Ganly became the successor to Father Quick when he died in 1899.

 In 1922, the church was renovated by Kempson and Conolly, architects, and Brady, the contractor.
 The hipped roof campanile at the front was altered with another at the rear, measuring 36 meters with a copper dome topped with the statue of Christ.
 A fire broke out during the renovation work damaging one of the altars and burning all the vestments.
 In November 1922, Archbishop Mannix opened the newly renovated church which had cost £18,000, which would be £14,700 more than the original amount.